B-UMMI/chewBBACA/CHEWBBACA/docs/user/modules/LoadSchema.rst

     --cpu, --cpu-cores          (Optional) Number of CPU cores/threads that will be used to run the process (chewie resets to a lower value if it is equal to or exceeds the total number of available CPU cores/threads).
-This value is used to accelerate the quality control step that checks all alleles in the schema (default: 1).
+This value is used to accelerate the quality control step that validates schema alleles (default: 1).

     --ns, --nomenclature-server (Optional) The base URL for the Chewie-NS instance.
 The default value, "main", will establish a connection to "https://chewbbaca.online/",